Skip to main content

 Proposal: No Federal Income Tax for Persons Earning $61,000 or Less

-No Federal Income Tax or Tax Filing for People Earning $61,000 or Less Updated July 2026 with the latest IRS, Pentagon, and NEA data.
+No Federal Income Tax or Tax Filing for People Earning $61,000 or Less Updated July 2026 with the latest IRS, Pentagon and NEA data.
 Summary This proposal would eliminate federal individual income tax liability for people earning $61,000 or less in total wage income.
 Simplifying the tax system for tens of millions of working Americans.
 While having minimal impact on federal revenue.
-In practical terms, anyone earning approximately $29.33 per hour or less.
+In practical terms anyone earning approximately $29.33 per hour or less.
 Would pay zero federal income tax and would no longer be required to file a tax return each year.
 Payroll taxes , Social Security and Medicare would still be deducted from paychecks as they are today.
 Beyond that nothing.
 No additional federal tax withheld.
 No annual filing requirement.
 Rationale Based on IRS data households earning $61,000 or less.
 Make up approximately 50 to 60 percent of all U.S. tax filers.
 Yet this group contributes only 3 to 4 percent of all federal individual income tax revenue.
-Toughly $70 t...
+Toughly $70 to ...

 The Tragic Failure Behind the Lawrence Reed / Bethany MaGee Case

-The System Failed And an Innocent Woman Paid the Price The Tragic Case of Bethany McGee, Lawrence Reed, and Why We Must Reform Civil Commitment Laws When violent repeat offenders are allowed to roam freely despite decades of documented warning signs, innocent people are left playing Russian roulette simply by going about their daily lives.
+The System Failed And an Innocent Woman Paid the Price The Tragic Case of Bethany MaGee, Lawrence Reed and Why We Must Reform Civil Commitment Laws When violent repeat offenders are allowed to roam freely despite decades of documented warning signs.
+Innocent people are left playing Russian roulette simply by going about their daily lives.
 We must bring back long term psychiatric care.
 We must reform civil commitment laws.
 And we must stop pretending that what we are doing is working.
-Just months after Iryna Zarutska was randomly stabbed in the neck and killed on a train in North Carolina, another senseless attack occurred this time on a train in Chicago.
-On November 17, 2025, Bethany McGee, a 26-year-old woman, was riding the CTA Blue Line when a man named Lawrence Reed poured gasoline on her and set her on fire.
-She was left fighting for her life.
-As horrifying as this attack was, it should not have come as a surprise.
-It was the predictable result of a system that had i...
+Just months after Iryna Zarutska was randomly stabbed in the neck and killed on a train in North Carolina.
+Another horrifying attack occurred this time on a train in Chicago.
+According to federal prosecutors.
+On November 17, 2025 Bethany MaGee a 26 year old woman.
+Was riding the CTA Blue Line and looking at her phone when Lawrence Reed age 50.
+Approached her without provocation.
+Poured a flammable liquid on her and set her on fire.
+She survived critical injuries burns to more than half her bod...

 The Chinese Car Ban: Who Is Congress Really Protecting?